BYÂ ALSON MARTIN

 It should be noted that the regulations do not provide any specific relief for employers in high turnoverâ€ industries, such as retail workers hired for the holidays, although the latter will be generally excludable under the regular seasonal employee rules.

 Employee –Â The IRS uses the common law definition of employee to determine employer-employee status.
 Generally, an individual is the common law employee of an entity if that entity has the right to control the individualâ€™s performance of services.
-The final regulations exclude from the definition of employee the following: leased employees, sole proprietors, partners in a partnership, more than 2-percent S corporation shareholders, and certain direct sellers and real estate agents.
+The final regulations exclude from the definition of employee the following: leased employees, sole proprietors, partners in a partnership, more than 2-percent S corporation shareholders who buy shares, and certain direct sellers and real estate agents.

 Common Law Employees of the Client Employer –Â When the client (recipient) employer is the common law employer, an offer of coverage made by the staffing firm on behalf of the client employer is treated as an offer of coverage by the client employer if the client employer pays a higher fee to the staffing firm for those employees who enroll in the staffing firmâ€™s plan.
 Thus, if the contract provides for a flat fee per employee placement irrespective of whether the employee enrolls in the staffing companyâ€™s coverage, the employer will not be considered to have made an offer of coverage.
 This could lead to exposure under the pay-or-play mandateâ€™s $2,000 per full-time employee â€œno coverage offeredâ€ penalty if more than 5 percent of its full-time employees (more than 30 percent in 2015) are employed through the staffing agency.